 Coffee lovers tend to spend lots of time (and money) finding the best beans and brewing kit, but you know what’s often neglected?
+The best mug!

 The humble coffee cup can make a huge difference in how you enjoy your coffee.
 Pouring your perfect coffee into a good mug helps you fully appreciate its quality.

 Whether you’re looking for the best travel coffee mug or some well-designed cups for your kitchen, we’ve got you covered.

 This guide will help you pick a mug that won’t let your brew down!

 TOP PICK: The Contigo Autoseal West Loop Vacuum Insulated Travel Mug

 Consider The Following When You’re On The Lookout For A Great Coffee Cup

 Coffee cups are dime a dozen, and we don’t usually think that hard when buying them.

 You’ve probably got some mugs got from a garage sale or a free event giveaway sitting in your kitchen cupboard.

 But you could do better!
 By considering the factors below, you can find the perfect cup for your coffee in no time.